holiday dating tips

 There’s nothing quite as hurtful as finding out a new interest was intimate with someone else during the Christmas period when you had your sights set on them.

 Are you wondering whether your new love interest is going to ask you to hang out on New Year’s Eve?
-Well, the general rule of thumb is, if they haven’t asked you by Christmas, the chances that they will are low.
+Well, the general rule of thumb is, if they haven’t asked you by Christmas, the chances are low.

 Most people plan their New Year’s Eve celebrations a week or more in advance, so Christmas is a good goal to think about.

-If you haven’t heard from them about spending the holiday together, nor have you asked them, then you should probably go ahead and make your own plans.
+If you haven’t heard from them about spending the holiday together and you haven’t asked them, then you should probably go ahead and make your own plans.

 And if you do, an informal chat about things could just be the magic that brings you two closer in the new year.
 Wishing you tons of holiday fun!